baymlab/HMSphages/docs/resources/02_workingbacteria.md

 1. Continue each successive dilution until you get to your last tube.
 1. Read-out step (e.g., plate reader, fluorescence, OD).
 1. A brief video demonstrating this protocol is available here.

+## Handprint Culture
+Your skin is covered with bacteria.
+All of them are awesome, and you’ve probably never seen them before.
+We are going to press our hands (gently) into an agar gel made of bacterial food (LB).
+Then we are going to see what grows!

+### Materials
+{: .no_toc }
+- Hands (unwashed!)
+- Anything else you want to stick in the agar
+- Petri dish of the appropriate media

+### Procedure
+{: .no_toc }
+1. 🧫 Grab a few different plates, either different media (LB), or the same media with and without an antibiotic.
+1. 🖊️ Label the bottom of your petri plate with your name, the date, and what you are putting on the plate (e.g., hand – filthy, hand – rinsed, hand – gloved, dollar bill, etc.)
+1. ✋ GENTLY press your unwashed hand into the agar.
+Try not to break it or smear your hand at all.
+Imagine you are trying to press your hand onto a sheet of JELLO without destroying it.
+1. ✋ Repeat Step 3 but on a different kind of plate.
+If you grabbed a normal LB plate, try grabbing a plate with an antibiotic.
+1. 🤑 If you are curious, repeat Step 3 again with plain LB (no antibiotic), but try a freshly washed hand, or put a glove on first.
+Or, try putting something dirty on the plate, like money.
+1. 🌡️ Incubate plates at either 30℃ or 37℃ overnight.